milos85vasic/Server-Factory-Parallels-Utils/README.md

 To run [Parallels](https://www.parallels.com/) image (virtual machine) it is required to execute `run.sh` script.
 Script accepts one argument, absolute path to .pvm file of your image (virtual machine).
 Absolute path must point to working version of the image (not the matrix).

+If absolute path and file exist [Parallels](https://www.parallels.com/) image will be executed and virtual machine started.
+If path (and) file do not exist all directories will be created.
+Then, the following will happen:

+- If 'Uncompressed' version of the image is available, it will be copied to our absolute path and [Parallels](https://www.parallels.com/) image will be executed and virtual machine started

+- If 'Uncompressed' image is not available, but 'Compressed' one exists, .tar/gz file be uncompressed into 'Uncompressed' directory and everything from previous point done

+- If there is no 'Uncompressed' or 'Compressed' version of the image, .tar.gz file will be downloaded from the remote endpoint with base URl defined in `image_provider.settings`.
+After file is downloaded all from previous point will be done.